Fredrikudden/Fredrikudden/README.md

-I'm an fullstack AI developer with a passion for turning messy real-world data into useful products.
+I'm a fullstack AI developer with a passion for turning messy real-world data into useful products.
 Currently studying **AI & Python Development** at Nackademin, while shipping production apps on the side.

 ---